On a Pair of Diophantine Equations: Introduction

-\begin{rek}\normalfont The case $k=1$ gives us the sequence $(\lceil 2^n/3\rceil)_{n\ge 1}$, which is \seqnum{A005578} in the Online Encyclopedia of Integer Sequences (OEIS) \cite{Sl}.
-The case $k = 2$ gives $(\lceil 2^{n+1}/5\rceil)_{n\ge 1}$, which appears to be unavailable in the encyclopedia at the time of the current writing. \end{rek}
+\begin{remark}\normalfont The case $k=1$ gives us the sequence $(\lceil 2^n/3\rceil)_{n\ge 1}$, which is \seqnum{A005578} in the Online Encyclopedia of Integer Sequences (OEIS) \cite{Sl}.
+The case $k = 2$ gives $(\lceil 2^{n+1}/5\rceil)_{n\ge 1}$, which appears to be unavailable in the encyclopedia at the time of the current writing. \end{remark}

 Next, for a fixed $k\in \mathbb{N}$, we investigate $\Delta((n^k)_{n \ge 1})$.
 When $k=1$, $\Delta(\mathbb{N})$ has the simple form $1,2,1,2,1,2,\ldots$.
 Interestingly, for $k > 1$, $\Delta((n^k)_{\ge 1})$ appears not to have a nice pattern among the first few terms.
 Let us take a look at $\Delta((n^4)_{n \ge 1})$, for example